-In the fall of 1997.
-All men born between 1918 and 1952, 100,303, received an invitation to participate in the study.
-The invitation included the same self-administered questionnaires used for the women in the Swedish Mammography Cohort (SMC) in 1997.
-It included information about modifiable lifestyle factors such as diet, physical activity, smoking, weight, use of dietary supplements, some prescribed drugs, alcohol intake in addition to some genderspecific questions.
-A total of 48,850 (49% response rate) men returned a completed questionnaire and after exclusions, 45,906 men remained in the cohort.
+In the fall of 1997 all men born between 1918 and 1952 in Västmanland and Örebro Counties (central Sweden), received an invitation to participate in the study, in total 100,303 men.
+The invitation included the same self-administered questionnaire used for the follow up of women in the Swedish Mammography Cohort in year 1997.
+The questionnaire included information about modifiable lifestyle factors such as diet, physical activity, smoking, weight, use of dietary supplements, some prescribed drugs, alcohol intake in addition to some gender specific questions.
+A total of 48,850 (49% response rate) men returned a questionnaire, after exclusions, 45,906 men remained in the cohort.

 A third follow up of the Cohort of Swedish Men was performed in 2019 using the same questionnaires as in 2008/2009.
 The Health questionnaire was sent in January 2019 to all living participants in the cohort, 26,392 men, of which 72% responded.
 The number of valid answers were 18,901.
-The Lifestyle questionnaire was sent in September 2019 to all men responding to the Health questionnaire and alive, 18,746 resulting in a response rate of 86% and 16,166 valid answers.
+The Lifestyle questionnaire was sent in September 2019 to all men responding to the Health questionnaire and alive, 18,746 men, resulting in a response rate of 86% and 16,166 valid answers.

 The Cohort of Swedish Men will be extended with information about genetic variation/GWAS-data during 2020, numbers are pending but approximately 32,000 participants are included.
 This will facilitate studies of genetic susceptibility and of interplay/interactions between lifestyle factors and genes in the development of chronic diseases.
 For more information you are welcome to contact the SIMPLER office.